BlockMechanic/electrum-server/HOWTO.md

 open files limit to 64k.

 The "configure" script will take care of this and ask you to create a user for running electrum-server.
-If you're using user bitcoin to run electrum and have added it manually like shown in this HOWTO run the following code to add the limits to your /etc/security/limits.conf:
+If you're using user bitcredit to run electrum and have added it manually like shown in this HOWTO run the following code to add the limits to your /etc/security/limits.conf:

-     echo "bitcoin hard nofile 65536" >> /etc/security/limits.conf
+     echo "bitcredit hard nofile 65536" >> /etc/security/limits.conf
-     echo "bitcoin soft nofile 65536" >> /etc/security/limits.conf
+     echo "bitcredit soft nofile 65536" >> /etc/security/limits.conf

 Two more things for you to consider:

-1. To increase security you may want to close bitcoind for incoming connections and connect outbound only
+1. To increase security you may want to close bitcreditd for incoming connections and connect outbound only

-2. Consider restarting bitcoind (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting bitcreditd (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 ### Step 11.
 (Finally!)
 Run Electrum server